 Best Miter Gauge: Kreg Table Saw Precision Miter Gauge System at Amazon

 "Pre-calibrated right out of the box, this miter gauge is a blessing for the impatient among us."

 The SKILSAW SPT70WT-01 is truly a woodworking marvel, packing a 15-amp Dual Field motor into a surprisingly lightweight yet durable 49-pound frame.
-Whether you’re an amateur carpenter or a contractor with years of experience under his toolbelt, SKILSAW’s workhorse of a table saw is an invaluable addition to your repertoire thanks to its raw torque and unparalleled 25" ripping capacity, meaning tearing through thick sheets of plywood has never been easier.
+Whether you’re an amateur carpenter or a contractor with years of experience under his toolbelt, SKILSAW’s workhorse of a table saw is an invaluable addition to your repertoire thanks to its raw torque and unparalleled 25-inch ripping capacity, meaning tearing through thick sheets of plywood has never been easier.